 - academic record;

 - type of program and courses pursued;

 - relative standing (if available);

 - recognitions, scholarships and awards;

 - employment history;

 - research funding history;

 - activities (supervisory, mentoring, community and volunteer, knowledge and technology transfer, international collaboration); and

 - contributions (presentations, interview and media relations, publications, intellectual property).

 Awards will be granted in a top-down rank, according to the following grading scheme.
-The overall score for each applicant will be ranked from Outstanding (90-100%) to Good (70%).
-Overall scores of less than 70% are not eligible for funding.
+The overall score for each applicant will be scored on a scale from 0 to 100% and ranked from Very Good (70-80%) to Excellent (81-90%) or Outstanding (91-100%).

 Overall Score

-Outstanding 90-100%
+Outstanding 91 - 100%

-Excellent 80-90%
+Excellent 81 - 90%

-Very good 70-80%
+Very good 70 - 80%

-Good (threshold for 70%

-funding)

-Not eligible for funding Below 70%
+Threshold for funding 70%